-One of the trawlers is handed a banjo.
-He is JOHNNY, and he plays a lively tune for the crowd, some of whom dance and some of whom continue their work rhythmically.
-There are VENDORS, ID LERS, CHILDREN, TOURISTS, POLICE, WOMEN with baskets and MEN with carts.
-At the end of this performance, at the last strum of Johnny's banjo, everybody freezes.
+(At the end of this performance, at the last strum of JOHNNY's banjo, EVERYBODY freezes.
 For a beat or two it is deeply still.
-Everyone turns in one direction.
+EVERYONE turns in one direction.
 A tap, as of a walking stick, is heard.
-(This complicated tapping rhythm dominates the tuba sound and beat of La Premier's theme song.)
-There are whispers throughout the crowd of "La Premier, La Premier!", interspersed through the music and dance of LA PREMIER's entrance.
+(This complicated tapping rhythm dominates the tuba sound and beat of LA PREMIER's theme song.)
+There are whispers throughout the CROWD of "La Premier, La Premier!" interspersed through the music and dance of LA PREMIER's entrance.

-Throughout her dance the following libretto is heard, sumor spoken by various characters in the crowd:
+Throughout her dance the following libretto is sung by various CHARACTERS in the CROWD: